 “Setup guide for customizing social sharing on iOS SDK was confusing.
 Diego reached out with sample code which helped a lot.”

-Wootric is a SaaS product, so our auto-tagger uses a SaaS data training model and applies three tags to this survey response (Documentation, SDK, People), and assigns a NEUTRAL sentiment for the feedback as a whole.
+Wootric (now InMoment) is a SaaS product, so our auto-tagger uses a SaaS data training model and applies three tags to this survey response (Documentation, SDK, People), and assigns a NEUTRAL sentiment for the feedback as a whole.
 This obviously is pretty good, but we want to do more.

-Wouldn’t it be nice if we could dig deeper and apply sentiment for each tag as well?
+Wouldn’t it be nice if we could dig deeper into survey feedback and apply sentiment for each tag as well?
 In the above example, the customer was not happy with the SDK Set-up Guide, but was pleased with Diego’s assistance.
 This nuance is buried under the overall NEUTRAL sentiment.
 Ideally, the Documentation and SDK tags would be identified as having negative sentiment, while the People tag would be positive.

-We can identify sentiment associated with People, Team, Organization or Location
+We Can Identify Sentiment Associated with People, Team, Organization or Location

-This is not a trivial problem to solve.
+Buried survey feedback is not a trivial problem to solve.
 However, using Google Cloud Natural Language API’s latest feature called “entity sentiment analysis” we have made progress.
 We can already get sentiment for entities referenced in feedback where an entity is defined as People, Team, Organization and Location.
 In this case, Diego is an entity of type People and positive sentiment is correctly attached to it.

 |“Setup guide for customizing social sharing on iOS SDK was confusing.
 Diego reached out with sample code which helped a lot.”||NEUTRAL|